IACS-CS/web-design-instructions/tutorials/quizgame.md

 }
 ```

-If you want to learn a ton of CSS, sign up for my web-development class.
+If you want to learn a ton of CSS, sign up for my web design class.
 To get you started, here are some rules that will make your basic quiz app look pretty OK (please mess around with these rules to customize this!)

 ```css
 body {